joelhooks/egghead-workshop-0316/project-seed/README.md

 ## Up & Running
 This project uses [node.js](http://nodejs.org/).
 You will need to install node.
 The `node -v` should be >= 4.0 and `npm -v` should be >= 3.0.

+npm can be updated to latest using `npm install npm -g`.
+This might be required if you installed the node LTS 4.x version.

   We will need some global libraries.